 System calls (syscalls) are special requests made to an operating system by a program.
 The point of these is to bridge the privilege gap between user and kernel mode in a controlled way, without exposing too much powerful behaviour.

-To execute a syscall, programs must execute special trap instructions, which jump into the kernel and change the privilege mode to kernel mode.
-When done, it calls a return-from-trap instruction which returns into the caller and reduces the privilege mode.
+To execute a syscall, programs must execute special trap instructions, which jump into the kernel and change the CPU’s privilege mode to kernel mode.
+It then executes the privileged operation.
+When done, it calls a return-from-trap instruction which returns into the caller and reduces the privilege mode back to user mode.

 On x86, the processor must push the program counter, flags, and a few other registers (including registers that hold important segment information, like where the code/data/stack are in memory) onto the kernel stack, which is per process.
 This manages process context and ensures the program continues executing correctly.